OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-angular.md

 ---
-title: USe Angular to build an Excel task pane add-in
+title: Use Angular to build an Excel task pane add-in
 description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Angular. ms.date: 07/06/2021 ms.prod: excel